Alvacampos/web-dev-project/README.md

 --- JS course ---

-The file chatbot.js contains the usage of localStorage and json\*
+The file chatbot.js contains the usage of localStorage, json and fetch\*